Steps to Become a Rider

 - Must call 48 hours ahead of appointment, no later than 3 p.m.
 (2 days prior.
 You may schedule up to 12 months in advance.)

-- Weekends do NOT count in hour limit, so appointments made after 3 p.m. on Friday will be for the following Tuesday or later.
+- Weekends are not included in the 48 hour limit, so appointments made after 3 p.m. on Friday will be for the following Tuesday or later.

 - Riders must clearly identify: